CathyCha/BCB420.2019.GEO.tissues/README.md

 #### Clean up data

 Now the next step is to remove all duplicate probe ID's.
-Duplicates were recorded because some probe ID's mapped to multiple ensembl ID's and since we removed the row with ensembl ID's, we are not left with multple dulplicate rows in our data frame.
+Duplicates were recorded because some probe ID's mapped to multiple ensembl ID's and since we removed the row with ensembl ID's, we are now left with multple dulplicate rows in our data frame.

 ```R
 #example